🥳 Migrate from Hiver to Gmelius by December 15, 2025 and get your first year with us for free!

 1. Gmelius

-Gmelius is a Gmail‑native collaboration and automation suite.
-It layers team tools directly on top of Gmail (or Google Workspace) so that you stay in your inbox.
-You get shared inboxes and labels, internal comments/notes, an email‑to‑task Kanban board, email templates, analytics dashboards, and an entire suite of AI Assistants.
+Gmelius takes a different approach to email.
+Instead of focusing on speed alone, it introduces Meli, an AI assistant designed to actively manage your inbox, not just help you write inside it.
+Besides, it layers team tools directly on top of Gmail (or Google Workspace) so that you stay in your inbox.
+You get shared inboxes and labels, internal comments/notes, an email‑to‑task Kanban board, email templates, and analytics dashboards.

 2. Front